TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

   https://api-storage.cloud.toast.com/v1/AUTH_*****/container
 ```

-If a minus symbol is added in front of the HTTP Referer’s domain name, the HTTP Referer's Request is blocked.
+If a hyphen is added in front of the domain name of the HTTP referer, the request of the HTTP referer is blocked.

 ```
 $ curl -X GET -H 'Referer: https://cloud.nhn.com' \